 Below are some examples of my outreach experiences.

-This semester I’m teaching a neurobiology undergraduate course at Taconic Correctional Facility, a women’s prison in New York State, in partnership with Hudson Link and the Columbia Center for Justice.
+In Fall 2023 I taught a semester-long neurobiology undergraduate course at Taconic Correctional Facility, a women’s prison in New York State, in partnership with Hudson Link and the Columbia Center for Justice.

 Dr. Shai Berman and I designed our course to require only paper, pens and ideas, as technology is not allowed in the classroom.

-In March 2023, I traveled to Ghana to run high school biology workshops with Dr. Nancy Sey and Dr. Fred Rubino.
-We taught the students how to extract their own DNA using soap, salt and ethanol, how to use pipettes, and we conducted a forensics experiment using gel electrophoresis.
-We are currently applying for funding so we can expand the program to include more schools, teacher training, and a yearly class visit to the University of Ghana.
+I am the Education Director for BLAST - Bio Labs for African Students and Teachers.
+Each year I travel to Ghana to run high school biology workshops with Dr. Nancy Sey and Dr. Fred Rubino.
+We teach the students how to extract their own DNA using soap, salt and ethanol, how to use pipettes, we conduct a DNA experiment on sickle cell anemia, and we donate a microscope to the school and teach them how to use it.
+We are hoping to expand the program to include additional countries in Africa.

 We recently built a large octopus tank in the Education Lab of the Zuckerman Institute, where we house our resident octopus, “Ocho”.
 The tank serves as an educational resource for the local community and institute.
 We held an octopus party to celebrate Ocho’s arrival, and we welcome members of the community to help feed the octopus and learn about its remarkable biology.